johnpyp/edgedb/docs/cli/edgedb.rst

 :edb-alt-title: edgedb — Interactive Shell

-EdgeDB interactive shell:
+The EdgeDB interactive shell is

 .. cli:synopsis::

     edgedb [<connection-option>...]

-It's also possible to run an EdgeQL script by piping it into the EdgeDB shell.
+An EdgeQL script can also be run by piping it into the EdgeDB shell.
 The shell will then run in non-interactive mode and print all the responses into the standard output:

 .. cli:synopsis::